The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/3-creating-tables.md

 ## Dropping and Recreating Tables

 During development, you'll often need to recreate a table after changing its structure.
+For example, the `pets` table currently allows `NULL` values for the `age` column.
+We want to add in a `NOT NULL` constraint.

 Use `DROP TABLE IF EXISTS` before `CREATE TABLE`:

 ```sql
 DROP TABLE IF EXISTS pets;